Churchill’s has a unique style that combines the blender’s art with the special characteristics of the terroir.

 Foot-treading achieves a gentle but thorough maceration of the grapes and skins without damaging the pips and thereby extracts the necessary colour and tannins whilst still preserving the fresh, natural grape aromas and flavours.

 At the end of the vintage, all Ports are tasted and classified.
 Depending on their quality, such as colour intensity, structure and pedigree, all Churchill’s Ports are classified into 3 category levels: Vintage, Late Bottled Vintage, and Reserve.

 Churchill’s Tawny Ports are a natural evolution from these three categories.

 Churchill’s Tawny Port philosophy: “never let the wood dominate the natural fruit and freshness of the Port.”

 The older the Tawny, the better should be the Port.
 An old Tawny Port needs to start its life as a powerful, full-bodied Port to withstand the oxidation it will receive from ageing in wood over many years.

 Churchill’s 20 and 30 Year Old Tawny Ports are blended from the highest category level, Vintage, whilst a 10 Year Old Port such as Churchill’s 10 Year Old Tawny can be blended from the LBV level.

 All Churchill’s Tawny Ports are partly aged in large oak vats before finishing their maturation in small port pipes (600 litre seasoned oak casks).
-As a result they receive less oxidation and suffer less of colour.
+As a result they receive less oxidation and suffer less colour loss.
 It is the combination of these factors that differentiates Churchill’s Tawny Ports from the competition.
 They tend to be drier, well-structured and darker in colour with fresh fruit flavours dominating the nutty, more wood-aged characeristics.